I. GENERAL PROVISIONS

 5. “personal data register” means any structured set of personal data that is accessed according to certain criteria, whether centralized, decentralized or distributed according to a functional or geographical principle;

 6. “controller” means a natural or legal person, public authority, agency or other body which, alone or jointly with others, determines the purposes and means of the processing of personal data; when the purposes and means of such processing are determined by European Union law or the law of a Member State, the controller or the specific criteria for determining it may be laid down in Union law or in the law of a Member State;

 7. “processor” means a natural or legal person, public authority, agency or other entity that processes personal data on behalf of the controller;

-8. "recipient" means a natural or legal person, public authority, agency or other entity to whom personal data are disclosed, whether a third party or not.
-At the same time, public authorities which may receive personal data in the context of a specific investigation under the law of EU or Member State law are not considered as "recipients"; the processing of such data by the designated public authorities complies with the applicable data protection rules for the purposes of processing;
+8. “recipient” means a natural or legal person, public authority, agency or other entity to whom personal data are disclosed, whether a third party or not.
+At the same time, public authorities which may receive personal data in the context of a specific investigation under the law of the EU or a Member State law are not considered as “recipients”; the processing of such data by the designated public authorities complies with the applicable data protection rules for the purposes of processing;

-9. "third party" means a natural or legal person, public authority, agency or other body other than the data subject, the controller, the processor and the persons who, under the direct control of the controller or the processor, have the right to process the personal data;
+9. “third party” means a natural or legal person, public authority, agency or other body other than the data subject, the controller, the processor and the persons who, under the direct control of the controller or the processor, have the right to process personal data;

-10. "consent of the data subject" means any freely expressed, specific, informed and unambiguous indication of the data subject's will, by means of a statement or clearly affirmative action, expressing his / her consent to the processing of personal data relating to him / her;
+10. “consent of the data subject” means any freely expressed, specific, informed and unambiguous indication of the data subject’s will, by means of a statement or clearly affirmative action, expressing his/her consent to the processing of personal data relating to him/her;

 11. “personal data breach” means a breach of security which results in the accidental or unlawful destruction, loss, alteration, unauthorized disclosure or access to personal data which is transmitted, stored or processed in another way;